 It seems Maduro and his people may have pulled it off.
-On December 29th, the Venezuelan government announced plans to begin rolling out the national oil backed cryptocurency, Petro, within days.
+On December 29th, the Venezuelan government announced plans to begin rolling out the national oil backed cryptocurrency, Petro, within days.

-Though President Maduro’s camp have not released any technical details on Perto, They have announced that it will initially be pegged against 5.3 billion barrels of oil worth roughly $267 billion.
-It is Venezuala’s aim to end the ‘financial blockade’ imposed by US sanctions against the country.
+Though President Maduro’s camp has not released any technical details on Petro, They have announced that it will initially be pegged against 5.3 billion barrels of oil worth roughly $267 billion.
+It is Venezuela’s aim to end the ‘financial blockade’ imposed by US sanctions against the country.

-President Maduro, also announced that the country’s gold amd diamond deposits to El Petro, along with coltan and gas deposits.
+President Maduro also announced that the country’s gold and diamond deposits to El Petro, along with coltan and gas deposits.
 Which promises to make for a strong and rather stable cryptocurrency if you think about it.

 As far as issuance goes, the tokens will be issued ICO style.
-Though it isn’t clear if the token run on it’s own blockchain or on a smart contract built on an existing blockchain platform.
+Though it isn’t clear if the token runs on its own blockchain or on a smart contract built on an existing blockchain platform.

 While we wait for the announcement giving details on when Petro will begin to be rolled out to the public, various cryptocurrency experts have claimed Venezuela doesn’t have the ability to issue a cryptocurrency.
 Though Tunisia has one.
 Maduro’s detractors have simply chalked this revelation down to grandstanding on the part of El Presidente.

-The El Petro could potentially set Venezuela up to be one of the cryptoeconomic powerhouses of the future, given the current rate of adoption rate of cryptocurrencies.
+The El Petro could potentially set Venezuela up to be one of the crypto economic powerhouses of the future, given the current rate of the adoption rate of cryptocurrencies.